 We also aim to explore issues affecting the teaching profession within further and vocational education, and questions related to funding and structure.

 - Cheryl LloydProgramme Head, Education

-Our impact in education and skills
+Our impact in post-16 education

 Our work in post-16 maths was influential in the government’s decision to make an additional £406 million investment in maths and technical education, including financial incentives for schools that increase take up of A level or Core Maths.
 This investment was informed by Sir Adrian Smith’s report on post-16 maths, which echoed many of the recommendations in our 2014 report, Mathematics after 16.